DrLinnis/AdaptiveSampling/README.md

 ### Meetings:
+##### Meeting notes 9/3:
+---
+Adaptive Sampling thesis implementation should be done in a single frame.
+It should also include some randomness - and not just sampling from a grid.

+Fireflys (white specs), explore mitigating with clamping or hope for denoising to fix it.

+Load OBJ files as pure lambertian, and add spheres manually which are metalic and transparent.

+Black spec artifacts on walls might be caused from floating point precision issues.
+Explore solution where scale is smaller and using a LOD slider as a quick hack.
+A proper solution would be to use ray cones, but timing might not be the best.

+Take time to start the thesis writing, and start working on everything in parallel.

+##### Meeting notes 2/3:
+---
+Support Transparent materials, metalic, and perfectly diffuse (lambertian).

 ##### Meeting notes 23/2:
 ---
 Add support for sampling several more than X spp.
 E.g 1000 spp.
 Need to remove timeout